Coronavirus: 39 new deaths confirmed in the Republic

 A cyclist passes by a bus stop with a public health warning on Covid-19 in Dublin.
 Photograph: Aidan Crawley/EPA

-An additional 39 people have died from coronavirus in the Republic, it was confirmed on Sunday.
+Another 39 people have died from Covid-19 in the Republic, while there has been a further 493 confirmed cases of the virus, the Health Protection Surveillance Centre has said.

-This brings to 610 the total number of deaths in the State from Covid-19.
+There have now been 610 Covid-19-related deaths in the State, while the number of confirmed cases stands at 15,251.

-In a statement on Sunday, the Department of Health said 37 of the deaths were located in the east, with two in the west of the country
+In terms of the new cases, 445 were confirmed by Irish laboratories, while another 48 cases here were reported by a laboratory in Germany.

 A total of 194 people with the novel coronavirus known as Covid-19 have now died in hospital in Northern Ireland.